 What should I discuss with my healthcare provider before receiving azacitidine (Vidaza)?

-You should not be given this medication if you are allergic to azacitidine or mannitol, or if you have advanced liver cancer.
+You should not receive this medication if you are allergic to azacitidine or mannitol, or if you have liver cancer.

 - kidney disease;